 Spatula or wooden spoon

-Sauté the cauliflower: Melt the butter in a 4-quart pot over medium-high heat.
-Add the cauliflower and sauté, stirring regularly, until the cauliflower has lightened in color, 3 to 5 minutes.
+Sauté the cauliflower.
+Melt the butter in a 4-quart pot over medium-high heat.
+Add the cauliflower and sauté, stirring occasionally, until the cauliflower has lightened in color, 3 to 5 minutes.

 Make ahead: Mashed cauliflower can be made up to 3 days in advance and stored in an airtight container in the refrigerator.
 Reheat over low heat, adding additional butter if needed.